 Below are the UC presentations to be made at the meeting:

 The hilly Puuc region of Yucatan and Campeche presented the ancient Maya with severe challenges because of seasonal aridity, lack of surface water and scarcity of water-bearing caves.
 Regional settlement history was conditioned by the distribution of natural water sources and the construction of reservoirs and cisterns.
 The political control of these water sources appears to have limited the mobility of regional population particularly as both social and environmental pressures increased from AD 800-1000.
 The large site of Xcoch serves as a case study to illustrate these patterns, and a comparison locale with other sites in the region.

 UC presenters: Nicholas P. Dunning, University of Cincinnati

 Co-authors: Michael P. Smyth, Foundation for Americas Research

 David Ortegon Zapata, Instituto Nacional de Antropologia e Historia de Mexico

 THE LOST WORLD OF THE ZAPOTITAN VALLEY: CEREN AND ITS PALEOECOLOGICAL CONTEXT

 Analysis of charcoal from the Ceren site in El Salvador provides insights into the regional landscape of the Late Classic period.
 Wood remains from tropical deciduous forests were evident.
 Trees reflective of the riparian forest were also well represented.
 Curiously, pine charcoal probably from the upper reaches of the volcanic cones in the region, was common at Ceren.
-These data indicate that the ancient Maya of Ceren were exploiting a wide range of habitats that no longer exist
+These data indicate that the

 in the modern landscape.